 The best travel headphones 2024, chosen by our jet-setting reviewers

-This guide to the best travel headphones shares many top picks with our list of the best noise-cancelling headphones but narrows down the focus to battery longevity, foldable and lightweight designs, and the inclusion of a 3.5mm audio jack.
+This guide to the best travel headphones shares many top picks with our list of the best noise-cancelling headphones, but narrows down the focus to battery longevity, foldable and lightweight designs, and the inclusion of a 3.5mm audio jack.
 Over-ear headphones typically outperform wireless earbuds in ANC and often come with wired connectivity options, making them our top choice.
 However, the best noise-cancelling earbuds have a portability advantage, so we've included a few – some of which even support a wired connection.

-Our reviewers have tested all of the best travel headphones in this guide in real-world conditions, whether on planes, trains, buses, or even the occasional boat trip, ensuring our recommendations are based on practical travel experiences.
+Our team of expert reviewers tested all of the best travel headphones in this guide in real-world conditions, whether on planes, trains, buses, or even the occasional boat trip, ensuring our recommendations are based on practical travel experiences.
 We’re also busy testing the new Apple AirPods 4 with noise-cancelling.
 In our early hands-on review, we called the ANC “amazingly effective”, which means they could soon be on of our top picks for travel.
 The regular Airpods 4 won’t have ANC tech built-in, but they will be cheaper if you want similar features for less.
 Apple also updated the Apple AirPods Pro 2 with new features, including Improved Adaptive Audio control, which allows you to set the amount of noise you want to hear – handy for travel.

 The quick list